ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 ### Demo Page

-The display page demonstrates using ComponentServiceCascade and capturing the servive from it to implement it's own dispay UI.
+The display page demonstrates using `CascadingComponentService` and how to capture the service.

 ```csharp
 @page "/"